popphp/pop-code/README.md

 ----------

-This `pop-code` component also provides the ability to parse existing code, which is useful to obtain information about the code or to even modify and save new code from it.
+This `pop-code` component also provides the ability to parse existing code, which is useful to obtain information about the code or to even modify and save new code.

 In this example, we use the class that we created above.
 The reflection object provides you with a code generator object like the one above so that you can add or remove things